HTBox/htbox.github.io/development-guidelines.md

 **Any other unit tests:**

-Any other unit tests should be named descriptevelit and end in "Should".
+Any other unit tests should be named descriptively and end in "Should".

 Some examples:
 - DataReaderExtensionsShould